namenai/Aux-Mod-Changelogs/README.md

 ---
 Hello, welcome to the **RD501** Aux mod changelog repo.
 Just click which update you wanna see and ye shall see 👀.
-Or you can be lazy and click those which will take ye to that repo page.
+Or you can be lazy and click these links below which will take ye to that repo page.

 | Update Name   | Update Date   | Update Changelog  |
 |:-----------:  |-------------  |------------------ |